Peer-reviewed Professional journal of the University Graduates of Nursing Science Association (UGONSA)

 Replacement: The articles published can get replaced if the author(s) send(s) an updated article.
 Before accepting the replacement request, the editorial board members shall discuss with the author(s) sufficiently, and the changes shall be evaluated in collaboration with reviewers.
 After an update, the old version shall be kept separately.
 Upon request, the editor can avail of the old version.

-Removal: The published articles can be removed if reviewers, readers, librarians, publishers, or other stakeholders noticed a significant error or plagiarism.
-Before removing an article, a member of the editorial board shall have enough discussion with the author(s), and seek an explanation from the author(s).
+Removal: The published articles can be removed if reviewers, readers, librarians, publishers, or other subjects noticed a significant error or plagiarism.
+Before removing an article, a member of the editorial board members shall have a sufficient discussion with the author(s) and seek an explanation from the author(s).
 To remove the article the following steps shall apply: The article in the journal database shall be removed; the link in the online publication site shall be removed; an announcement of removal will be shown in the article’s online location.

 Double Publication: If a double publication is found or noticed from other sources, the editorial board shall check the status.
 If the double publication is confirmed as intentionally done, then the following actions will be carried out: The author(s) shall be contacted; the publisher who published the same article shall be contacted; the Article shall be removed; Author(s) shall be blacklisted.